michaelmelanson/pinhole/README.md

 ### Ideas and open questions
 * Embed an extension language so servers can be written in e.g. Javascript via Deno.
 * Client-side action handlers by shipping Javascript bundles.
-* Consider a different view layer?
-Dear Imgui is interesting, and very simple and fast, but it's not as powerful as HTML / CSS.
 * Polling?
 Server asks client to refresh page at some point in the future.
 * Subscriptions.
 Rough sketch: Server sends client a subscription list, which client then subscribes to.
 When events occur server-side on one of these channels, server asks client to refresh.